sumantha-NTS/Predicting-the-Movement-of-person-in-Crowd/README.md

 ## Objective:

 ## Dataset:
 Dataset is prepared by considering the latitude and longitude of the 5000 people locations which is represented in *Map.html*.
-Also the scatter points of the locations are visualized in the **.ipnb** file.
+Also the scatter points of the locations are visualized in the **Analysis.ipnb** file.

 ## Methodology: